iitanmay/iitanmay.com/_pages/research.md

              alt="Research results showing fountain dynamics"
           %}
           <div class="caption">
-            FIg. 2: Influence of a lateral density stratification on the fountain trajectory.
+            Fig. 2: Influence of a lateral density stratification on the fountain trajectory.
 Subscripts $d$ and $l$ represent dense and light fluids.
           </div>
         </div>

-        <h3>Statistics and entrainment dynamics</h3>
         <p>
-          A key focus of my work is characterizing the statistical behavior and entrainment dynamics of these flows.
-We specifically look at the entrainment behavior of turbulent fountains as a function of the source Froude number ($Fr_0$).
-Our results reveal that when a lateral stratification is imposed, it enhances the fluid entrainment by up to 20% compared to uniform environments.
+          A key focus of my work was to characterize the statistical behavior and entrainment dynamics of air curtain flows.
+I conducted time-resolved particle image velocimetry (PIV) measurements and supported them with high-fidelity LES data to obtain an ensemble of flow dynamics at various operating conditions.
+Our results revealed that when a lateral density stratification is imposed on an impinging line fountains, it enhances the fluid entrainment by up to 20% as compared to uniform environments.
 This increase is driven by the the lateral forcing which modifies the volume flux along the trajectory of the fountain.
         </p>

       </div>